Random blog post: Cardigans of distinction

 • item : the thing you want to display.
 Choose from:

-• label: the label
+• label: the label.

-• description: the Textile-processed description
+• description: the (possibly Textile-processed) description.

-<txp:smd_unfeatured />
+Tag: <txp:smd_unfeatured />

 Examples